 Eugenio Menegon (Associate Prof., BU, Dept. of History): Europeans at the Qing court

-Sunil Sharma (Associate Prof. and Chair, BU, Dept. of Modern Langs. and Comp.
+Sunil Sharma (Professor, BU, Dept. of Modern Langs. and Comp.
 Lits.): The politics of Persianate court poetry in Persia and Mughal India